hbjORbj/sns-frontend/README.md

 # Frontend for Social Network Services in React

 This frontend in React can be very useful especially for social network services (for other purposes as well!)
+APIs associated with this app are available [here](https://github.com/hbjORbj/sns-node-api)